WordPress/gutenberg/packages/scripts/README.md

 ### `build`

-Builds the code for production to the `build` folder.
+Builds the code to the designated `build` folder in the configuration file.
 It correctly bundles code in production mode and optimizes the build for the best performance.
 Your code is ready to be deployed.
 It uses [Webpack](https://webpack.js.org/) behind the scenes and you still need to provide your own config as described in the [documentation](https://webpack.js.org/concepts/configuration/).

 _Example:_